wpwupingwp/OGU/README.md

 **Warning: This program use regular expression to recognize infomation, it may generate wrong output when it was used on other sequence if format.**

+# old

+Some old code.

+# cp

+Some program to deal with genbank files, most of them belongs to chloroplast.

+# plot

+Use *matplotlib* to draw figures for my master thesis.

+# inhibitor

+Some code to analyze data from microreader.
+For Cystathionine beta-synthase inhibitor project.

+# Template

+Some useful code fragments.